HeeminYang/Study_Hondson_ml3/README.md

 Session Composition

-12. custom_models_and_training_with_tensorflow
-12.4 Tensorflow function
+12. custom_models_and_training_with_tensorflow: Tensorflow function
-14. loading_and_preprocessing_data
-13.1 The tf.data API
-13.2 The TFRecord Format
+13. loading_and_preprocessing_data: The tf.data API, The TFRecord Format

+17.